 Even if a user does not search using a specific location, Google will still serve up geographically relevant results based on their IP address, so local SEO is not only free, but always important (even during a pandemic).

 You will not find a website at the top of a Google search that is not responsive.
 Consumers now use phones and tablets more than computers and laptops, and the majority of local searches are performed on mobile devices.
 As a result, Google favors mobile-friendly websites.
+In fact, all sites are now indexed by mobile-first indexing.

 Responsive is ideal, as your website will adapt to any size screen and maintain functionality.
 However, if you don’t have a responsive website, there are adjustments you can make to your site to ensure the most seamless experience for a mobile user.